chrisparnin/EngineeringBasics/Environments.md

 > Windows: If you're running Hyper-V and VirtualBox, and you're experiencing crashes when you try to start a VM, you may need to [turn off Hyper-V](https://superuser.com/questions/540055/convenient-way-to-enable-disable-hyper-v-in-windows-8) (which exclusively locks use of CPU for virtualization).

+> Linux: If you run `vboxmanage list vms` command and you get `WARNING: The vboxdrv kernel module is not loaded...` error, see the dicussion [here](https://askubuntu.com/a/229908) for how to fix it.

 ### Ensure virtualization is enabled

 To be able to run virtual machines, your machine needs to support virtualization.